Making sure that we return, year after year.

 2. If we received feedback from other SOAK departments or the community that anyone in your camp sold or advertised goods or services during SOAK, your camp is not in Good Standing.

+Be respectful to SOAK operations.
 Was your camp a strain on SOAK’s organizational resources?

+Leave No Trace.
 How was your camp’s MOOP?

 1. If your camp leaves MOOP at SOAK, your camp may not be in Good Standing.